M-amir-M/persian-datetime-picker/README.md

 A Flutter persian datetime picker inspired by material datetime picker and based on [shamsi_date](https://pub.dartlang.org/packages/shamsi_date).

-You can pick date / time / date and time.
+You can pick date / range date / time / date and time.

 ## Usage